 {% endif %}

-When a template has long repeated HTML structures and logic, macro functions (Macro) are your savior.It allows you to define a reusable code block, like a custom template function, accepting parameters and outputting content based on the parameters.This greatly reduces code redundancy and makes the template more modular.
+When a template has large amounts of repeated HTML structure and logic, the macro function (Macro) is your savior.It allows you to define a reusable code block, like a custom template function, that accepts parameters and outputs content based on them.This greatly reduces code redundancy and makes the template more modular.

 Defining and using macro functions

-Using macro functions{% macro %}and{% endmacro %}Use tags to define.
-You can define the parameters accepted by the macro function after its name, and these parameters can be used like ordinary variables within the macro function.
+Using macro functions{% macro %}and{% endmacro %}Label to define.
+You can define the parameters accepted by the macro function after its name, which can be used like normal variables inside the macro function.

-Assuming we have a universal product card layout that needs to be displayed in multiple places on the website:
+Assuming we have a generic product card layout, it needs to be displayed in multiple places on the website:

 {# 定义在 partials/product_card.html 文件中 #}